catgriffin85/pp3-survey-results/README.md

 <u>Correct Count of People</u>

 * Line one of the survey results displays that 26 people also rated their experience as average.
 To validate this number I opened the google sheet that stores the data and applied a filter.
 I filtered question one answers by "3" and did a count.
 The count confirmed that 3 has been entered 26 times into the survey.
-So the information displayed in the survey results is correct and the count is being applied to the correct column in the google sheet.
+So the information displayed in the survey results is correct and the count is being taken from the correct column in the google sheet.

 ![Google Sheet Filter Question 1](/assets/images/google-sheet-q1-filter.png)

 * Line two of the survey results displays that 34 people also rated the customer service as good.
 To validate this number I again used the google sheet that stores the data and applied a filter.
 I filtered question two answers by "4" and did a count.
 The count confirms that 4 has been entered 34 times into the survey.
-So the information displayed in the survey results is correct and the count is being applied to the correct column in the google sheet.
+So the information displayed in the survey results is correct and the count is being taken from the correct column in the google sheet.

 ![Google Sheet Filter Question 2](/assets/images/google-sheet-q2-filter.png)

-* Line three of the survey results displays that 32 people also likely to recommend Bunratty Castle to a friend.
+* Line three of the survey results displays that 32 people are also likely to recommend Bunratty Castle to a friend.
 To validate this number I again used the google sheet that stores the data and applied a filter.
 I filtered question three answers by "4" and did a count.
 The count confirms that 4 has been entered 32 times into the survey.
-So the information displayed in the survey results is correct and the count is being applied to the correct column in the google sheet.
+So the information displayed in the survey results is correct and the count is being taken from the correct column in the google sheet.

 ![Google Sheet Filter Question 3](/assets/images/google-sheet-q3-filter.png)